Rural Homes

 Natural ventilation with trickle vents fails in sealed construction.
 CIBSE research monitoring Scottish homes found bedroom CO2 levels reaching 2,317-4,800 ppm with trickle vents alone.
 The same properties with MVHR systems maintained levels at 910-1,280 ppm.

 The core problem is straightforward.
-Research shows 65% of occupants keep trickle vents permanently closed due to drafts.
+Research shows 65% of occupants keep trickle vents permanently closed because of drafts.
 Even when open, small slots cannot provide the 120 m³/hour air exchange required by Building Regulations Part F.

 Natural ventilation becomes unsuitable once design airtightness reaches below 5 m³/hr/m² or as-built measurements fall below 3 m³/hr/m².
 Part F 2022 explicitly defines these thresholds as requiring mechanical ventilation.